 Final thoughts on $18 an hour

-In summary, a full-time job making $18 an hour comes out to $37,440 a year before taxes and deductions are taken out.
-After you account for federal taxes, Medicare and Social Security deductions, you’ll have close to $31,788.
+In summary, a full-time job making $18 an hour before taxes and paycheck deductions comes out to $37,440 a year.
+After you account for federal taxes, Medicare and Social Security deductions, you’ll have close to $31,843 in net income.

-If you are single with no dependents, or you have a two-income household with very little debt, this hourly wage could be sufficient to support your living expenses.
-However, you may find it difficult to save money, give to charity, buy a house, or travel.
+If you are single with no dependents, or you have a two-income household with very little debt, this hourly wage could be sufficient to cover your basic expenses.
+However, you may find it difficult to save extra money, give to charity, buy a house, or travel.
 Committing to a budget and a frugal lifestyle will help you achieve your financial goals, although you may be slower in achieving them.

 The good news is that $18/hour jobs are more plentiful than ever before, and most require no formal training.
 And, just remember, if you get a job that pays $18/hour, it’s only the beginning.
 As you take advantage of opportunities to move up, your hourly wage will only increase.